 The adventures Philippe and Driss go on to share make up the content of this film.
 The relationship and trust grow, as does Philippe’s sense of humour and it really is one of the most consolatory things to behold.
 Despite Driss’s turbulent past and family problems, Philippe seems to be able to lift Driss out of his downward spiral, with a little help from his attractive, red-haired assistant, Magalie (Audrey Fleurot), and another assistant, Yvonne (Anne Le Ny).

 The sense of innocence emanating from Driss as he handles the responsibilities that come with Philippe is both tender and comedic.
 The humour throughout the film is dry, especially from Philippe whose lighter sense of being develops with Driss’s help, as does his motivation for getting out and about once again.

 Directors Olivier Nakache and Eric Toledano have achieved levels of brilliance with Untouchable.
 Where the British film Inside I’m Dancing hit all the right notes back in 2004, this new French film successfully strives to bring the same magic back to our screens.
 Appealing to a vast audience, there really is no one who won’t enjoy Untouchable.

-Untouchable is released in UK cinemas on 21st September 2012.
+Untouchable (Intouchables) is released in UK cinemas on 21st September 2012.